 Anjuna is the northernmost of the big tourist beaches of North Goa.
-The touristic development starts at Ford Aguada and stretches along the long sandy beach through Candolim, Calangute and Baga.
+The touristic development starts at Fort Aguada and stretches along the long sandy beach through Candolim, Calangute and Baga.
 Three towns that have merged into each other over the years.

 At Baga a stream and a headland separates Anjuna from the sandy strip and gives the little town something of a separate identity.

 Anjuna is of course famous for its Wednesday market.
 Anjuna flea market has been running since the hippie 60s and is still going strong.
 We were very pleased to see that Anjuna Market, in 2015 still retains much of its identity although it is bigger than ever, stretching up the road that used to be a dirt track.
 It’s grown so much that it now has a makeshift carpark in what was padi field.
 Another post about Anjuna Market is coming soon.